 When getting back in the game is the goal, the Wake Orthopaedics sports medicine specialists in Apex, Brier Creek, Cary, Garner, North Raleigh and Raleigh, NC are here for you.
 From little leaguers to professional soccer players, we treat athletes of all ages and have extensive experience in the surgical and non-surgical treatment of sports injuries.

 Whether you are a baseball player with an overuse injury, an occasional tennis player with a sore sore elbow, or a professional soccer player with an ACL injury, we can help.
-From orthopedic surgery to therapy and rehab, Wake Orthopaedics offers comprehensive sports medicine in Raleigh, Cary, Brier Creek and Garner that’s effective and long-lasting.
+From orthopedic surgery to therapy and rehab, Wake Orthopaedics offers comprehensive sports medicine in Apex, Cary, Garner, North Raleigh and Raleigh that’s effective and long-lasting.

 However, we do much more than just treat sports injuries.
-We also help prevent injuries with our Elite Athletic Performance Program.
+We also help prevent injuries with our Sports Injury Prevention Program.

 We would love to help you get to know our sports medicine specialists and explore how they can help improve your game now and in the future.
 Find your nearest location or request an appointment by filling out the form to the right of the page.
 We are invested in your health and strive to offer exceptional orthopedic care to your community.

-Wake Orthopaedics is the premier provider of sports medicine and sports injury treatment from a team of experienced sports medicine specialists in Apex, Brier Creek, Cary, Garner, North Raleigh and Raleigh.
+Wake Orthopaedics is the premier provider of sports medicine and sports injury treatment from a team of experienced sports medicine specialists in Apex, Brier Creek, Cary, Garner, North Raleigh, Oberlin and Raleigh.

 The patience and dedication the 3rd seed Heritage Huskies Womens Soccer team showed on the field with their thrilling State Championship win over the 2nd seed Pinecrest Cougars was no match for the patience and dedication that several Heritage players have exhibited off the field.
 Behind 80 minutes of regulation time, 20 minutes of overtime, 10 minutes of Golden Goal and 4-2 in penalty kicks stand 3 athletes who worked their way back from potentially game-ending injuries in order to contribute to their team securing the school’s first 4A State Championship title.
 Fain Buete, Teresa Hupp and Bri Holt’s journey required extended time, patience and dedication to overcome serious injury that allowed them return to play the sport they love.
 Wake Orthopaedics Sports Medicine specialist Dr. Mark Wood notes that, “The common denominator for each athletes journey was a supportive team including their athletic trainers, physical therapist, parents, coaches, and a dedicated Orthopaedic Sports Medicine team.
 Unfortunately, injuries are quite common in female soccer players and a significant number of athletes are never able to return to their pre-injury activity level after surgery.
 Credit goes to these athletes for the commitment required to not only rehabilitate from their injuries but also put in the extra work and focus to correct identified neuromuscular deficits known to prevent another injury”